 EXIF data is information written to the image that tells a device what the orientation should be.
 As of 2010, Apple upgraded the camera software on iPhones to better compete with traditional digital cameras, and started appending EXIF data to orient images.

-Unfortunately, while creating a message within Communications Enterprise, images will look correct in the browser because browsers will correctly render an image with accompanying EXIF data.
+Unfortunately, while creating a message within Higher Logic Real Magnet, images will look correct in the browser because browsers will correctly render an image with accompanying EXIF data.
 It is not until the message is opened that issues may arise.
 If the message is opened in a web-based email application, the images will display correctly.
 But when viewed in a stand-alone email client (such as Outlook and Thunderbird), the image display will match the orientation of the camera when the image was taken.

 Images opened a stand-alone email client might have a vastly different result, as images may display sideways or upside-down.